maximeloizeau/layer-websdk/README.md

 ## Identity

-Identity is a key concept for working with Layer;
+Identity is a key concept for working with Layer's Web SDK;

 * Your Conversations have a `participants` property that consists of an array of layer.Identity objects
 * Each message has a `sender` property that is a layer.Identity object